Materials needed: 3/4" Putty Tape and Screws.

 3. Do not remove any shipping clips or fasteners and keep the door closed and locked during the installation.
 Opening the door prior to the installation will destroy the pre-squaring by the manufacturer.

-4. Insert the door assembly carefully into the rough opening.
+4. Insert the door assembly carefully into the jamb.
 Make certain the door sill is secure on the floor.
-Move door to the hinge side until it is firmly against the stud.
+Move complete door unit to the hinge side until it is firmly against the stud.

 5. Proceed to fasten door with Hex Head Screws.
 Drive the first 3 screws into the outer pre-punched flange in the middle at the hinge side.
 Then, drive the next 3 screws in the middle on the lock side.
 Then, secure the balance of the hinge side, across the sill, up the lock side and the header.

 6. Remove the shipping clips and open the door.
-Install the Locks, Threshold Plate and Safety Chain.
+Install the Storm Door Hardware and Safety Chain.

 If these steps are followed, the door will be sealed and operate properly.